drguildo/sjm.io/content/blog/elegoo-uno-r3-notes.md

 +++
-title = "ELEGOO Uno R3 Notes"
+title = "ELEGOO UNO R3 Notes"
 date = 2025-02-09T18:25:29Z
 +++

-I've been farting around with an ELEGOO [Uno R3](https://docs.arduino.cc/hardware/uno-rev3/) (that came as part of their [Basic Starter Kit](https://www.elegoo.com/en-gb/blogs/arduino-projects/elegoo-uno-project-basic-starter-kit-tutorial)), today.
+I've been farting around with an ELEGOO [UNO R3](https://docs.arduino.cc/hardware/uno-rev3/) (that came as part of their [Basic Starter Kit](https://www.elegoo.com/en-gb/blogs/arduino-projects/elegoo-uno-project-basic-starter-kit-tutorial)), today.
 I think it's a pretty old-hat device at this point, but I thought I'd put some notes here, mainly for my future self, but also in case anybody else